Our Iowa Heritage Index: Iowa – Rich Stories of Diversity.

 Three different Americans living in three different generations have voiced the dream of what America could become.
 This 200+ year experiment in true democracy has had its ups and downs, but suffice to say that there have always been voices like Jefferson, King, Catt, and many others who cry out in the wilderness – beckoning us to rise about our pride, prejudice, and self-consumption.

 Here at Our Iowa Heritage, we want to do our part as well.
-That’s why, as we write posts about the history of our state, our county, and our community, we not only want to share the powerful stories of those names most everybody knows, but we also want to strive to bring you those uplifting stories of men and women who, for no other reason than racial or sexual prejudice, have been overlooked in our history.
+That’s why, as we write posts about the history of our state, our county, and our community, we not only want to share the powerful stories of those names most everybody knows, but we also want to strive to bring you uplifting stories of those individuals who, for no other reason than racial or sexual prejudice, have been overlooked in our history.
+As our series Rich Stories of Diversity grows, we hope this story index will help you see that here in Iowa, we do have a very rich heritage of those who have gone before us – lighting the way.

 Click here to access our Rich Stories of Diversity Timeline.